insanity54/precious-data/README.md

     npm run rip

+Card data is downloaded to the `data` folder

 #### Advanced Usage:

 Advanced usage of the CLI tool `p-data.js` allows the user to download specific sets, specific URLs, or all precious-memories cards in existence.
 The `-i` (incremental) flag can significantly reduce network usage by only downloading card data which has not already been downloaded.